fusioncharts/dev_centre_docs/getting-started/vue/change-chart-type-using-vuejs.md

 ---
-title: Change Chart Type at Runtime | FusionCharts
+title: Change Chart Type at Runtime in Vue.js | FusionCharts
 description: Change Chart Type at Runtime in Vue.js applications using URLs with FusionCharts, optimizing data presentation.
 Enhance charts with easy data integration!
 heading: Change Chart Type at Runtime
 ---